Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Introduction

 \section{Introduction}

-In \cite{GM2022} we established a separation theorem for the extension of Moszkowski's discrete time $\ITL$ Interval Temporal Logic ($\ITL$, \cite{DBLP:conf/icalp/HalpernMM83,Mos85,Mos86,CMZ}) by the neighbourhood modalities, which are known from Halpern-Shoham logic ($\HS$, \cite{HS86}) and Neighbourhood Logics ($\NL$s).
-The latter are systems of interval-based temporal logic with them as the only temporal operators, cf. e.g., \cite{DBLP:journals/eatcs/MonicaGMS11}.
-The separation theorem was formulated on the model of Gabbay's separation theorem for Linear Temporal Logic with past $\PLTL$ \cite{Gab89}.
+In \cite{GM2022} we established a separation theorem for the extension of Moszkowski's discrete time $\ITL$ Interval Temporal Logic ($\ITL$, \cite{DBLP:conf/icalp/HalpernMM83,Mos85,Mos86,CMZ}) by the {\em neighbourhood modalities}, which are known from Halpern-Shoham logic ($\HS$, \cite{HS86}) and Neighbourhood Logics ($\NL$s).
+The latter are systems of interval-based temporal logic with these modalities as the only temporal operators, cf. e.g., \cite{DBLP:journals/eatcs/MonicaGMS11}.
+The Kripke semantics of the neighbourhood modalities, written $\angles{A}$ and $\angles{\overline{A}}$ in $\HS$, is based on Allen's system of binary relations on time intervals \cite{DBLP:journals/cacm/Allen83}.
+Our separation theorem was formulated on the model of Gabbay's separation theorem for Linear Temporal Logic with past $\PLTL$ \cite{Gab89}.
 We have since ported the result to a subset of the Duration Calculus (DC) \cite{DBLP:conf/time/Guelev22}, which is an interval-based real-time logic based on a related \emph{chop} operator \cite{ZHR91,DBLP:series/eatcs/ChaochenH04}.
 In \cite{GM2024} we applied separation to establish the expressive completeness of $\ITLNL$, the considered extension of $\ITL$, wrt the monadic theory of $\angles{\Zset,<}$.
 This is the first order theory for $\ITLNL$ with just $\Next$, \emph{chop} and the neighbourhood modalities as the temporal connectives, and the second order theory, if \emph{chop-star}, the iterative form of \emph{chop} of $\ITL$, is included.
-The expressive completeness proof in \cite{GM2024} is established on the model of the proof of expressive completeness of $\PLTL$ from \cite{GRH94}, which is a major improvement on the proof of the seminal result of Kamp \cite{Kamp68}.
+The expressive completeness proof in \cite{GM2024} is established on the model of the proof of expressive completeness of $\PLTL$ from \cite{GRH94}, which is a major improvement on the proof of this seminal result of Kamp \cite{Kamp68}.
 The expressive completeness of the subset of DC from \cite{DBLP:conf/time/Guelev22} was established in \cite{DBLP:journals/iandc/Rabinovich00} well before separation was established, by another method.

 In this paper we show how separation helps establish some more results in $\ITLNL$, whose variants in point-based discrete time propositional temporal logics are known for their many uses.
-This includes the normal form for reactivity properties from the hierarchy of temporal properties of Manna and Pnueli \cite{MP89a}, and the companion theorems of Craig interpolation and Beth definability.
+This includes the normal form for reactivity properties from the hierarchy of temporal properties of Manna and Pnueli \cite{MP89a}, the companion theorems of Craig interpolation and Beth definability, and the expressibility in $\ITL$ of the inverse of the projection operator $\Pi$ from \cite{DBLP:conf/icalp/HalpernMM83} wrt its second operand.